near-ndc/i-am-human/contracts/kudos/README.md

 give_kudos(receiver_id, message, icon_cid, hashtags): kudos id

 - receiver_id: user's account id that should be awarded the kudos
-- message: followed commentary message text to the kudos granted.
-By default limits to 1000 characters
+- message: comment message on the kudos.
+Max character limit is 1000
 - icon_cid: optional valid CID for icon (image) at ipfs
 - hashtags: optional array of user-specified tags (limited to 32 characters by default, and allows to use only alphanumeric characters, underscores and gyphens).
 By default maximum allowed number of hashtags is 10
 ```